 Create an Authenticated Server-to-Server Connection

-To set up a server-to-server web connection, you need to create a connected app, add the connector in Data Cloud, and create a data stream for the data.
-Use a server-to-server connector when your server already collects engagement data that you want to forward to Data Cloud or when you require an authenticated connection to Data Cloud.
+To set up a server-to-server web connection, create an external client app, add the connector in Data 360, and create a data stream for the data.
+Use a server-to-server connector when your server already collects engagement data that you want to forward to Data 360 or when you require an authenticated connection to Data 360.

-To configure OAuth for the connected app you will use in your server-to-server connection, create a private/public RSA key pair and a digital x509 certificate.
+To configure OAuth for the external client app you will use in your server-to-server connection, create a private/public RSA key pair and a digital x509 certificate.

-Important: If you already have a connected app that you want to use, ensure that you have the private/public RSA key pair you used to create the x509 certificate for that app, as you need them to enable OAuth in a subsequent step.
+Important: If you already have an external client app that you want to use, ensure that you have the private/public RSA key pair you used to create the x509 certificate for that app, as you need them to enable OAuth in a subsequent step.

 - From your terminal, change directories to any folder.